leite08/foodzilla-backend/README.md

 This application serves the API of Foodzilla, offering endpoints to be called by the frontend.

+Depends on [Spoonacular's food information API](https://spoonacular.com), delivered by [Mashape](https://market.mashape.com).
+You need to subscribe to Mashape and obtain a key (`X-Mashape-Key`), will need that later before running the application.

 Built for the VanHack Week Nov/2017: http://www.vanhack.com/week/